KernW0lf/KernHeader/README.md

 python kernheader.py
 ```

-### 2. Enter the name of the Linux kernel header file you want to download in the input field.
+### 2. Enter the name of the Linux kernel header file (eg. module.h) you want to download in the input field.

 ### 3. Click on the "Download and Display" button.